On the shape of Gaussian scale-free polymer networks: Introduction

-Size and shape characteristics of conformations of individual polymer macromolecules in solvents are of interest in many aspects.
-In particular, it is established, that the hydrodynamics of polymer solutions is essentially governed by the size and shape of individual macromolecules \cite{Torre2001}; the shape of proteins influences their folding in cellular environment \cite{Plaxco1998,Ouyang2008}.
-In the pioneering work of Kuhn \cite{Kuhn1934} it was shown, that Gaussian polymer chains in solvents attain the shape of crumpled anisotropic coils, resembling rather prolate ellipsoids than spheres.
-The experimental studies of the viscous properties of polymer solutions confirmed that conjecture \cite{Herzog1933,Perrin1936}.
-Later, it was proposed to describe and classify the shape properties of polymer structure of any topology in $d$-dimensional space in terms of invariants of gyration tensor \cite{Aronovitz86,Rudnick86}, the averaged asphericity $ A_d$ being one of them.
-This quantity is bounded by zero value for spherical configurations and attains the maximal value of one for completely anisotropic rod-like structure.
-Otherwise, its values $ 0<A <1 $ correspond to configurations with ellipsoid-like shape, and the larger is the value, the more extended and asymmetric is the ellipsoid.
+{ Solc and Stockmayer \cite{Solc1} proposed to consider the set of normalized average eigenvalues $\lambda_i$ of the gyration tensor as a measure of shape of polymer structures (measure of dispersion of monomers as related to the center of mass of macromolecule).
+In particular, their numerical simulations of the linear polymer chain in $d=3$ gave $\lambda_1\gg \lambda_2 \approx \lambda_3$\cite{Solc1}, indicating a high anisotropy of typical polymer configurations compared with the symmetric case $\lambda_1=\lambda_2=\lambda_3$ (when monomers are uniformly distributed around the center of mass).
+In Ref. \cite{Aronovitz86,Rudnick86} it was proposed to describe and classify the shape properties of polymer structures of any topology in $d$-dimensional space in terms of averaged asphericity $A_d$.
+This quantity is defined as the variance of eigenvalues $\lambda_i$ divided by their squared mean, and is thus related to the index of dispersion.
+This quantity is bounded by $ A_d=0$ for completely spherical configurations (uniform distribution around center of mass) and attains the maximal value $ A_d=1$ for completely anisotropic rod-like structure (maximally non-homogeneous case).} Otherwise, its values $ 0<A <1 $ correspond to configurations with ellipsoid-like shape, and the larger is the value, the more extended and asymmetric is the ellipsoid.
 An effective size of any polymer structure can be characterized by the mean-square radius of gyration $\langle R_g^2 \rangle$.
-To compare the size measures of any complex polymer topology $\langle R_g^2 \rangle_{\rm complex}$ and that of the linear polymer chain $\langle R_g^2 \rangle_{\rm chain}$ of the same total molecular weight (same number of monomers), their ratio $g$ was introduced \cite{Zimm1949}.
-Both $A_d$ and $g$ values are universal, i.e. they are impacted only by topology of a complex polymer and space dimension, but not by details of its chemical structure.
+To compare the size measures of any complex polymer topology (network) $\langle R_g^2 \rangle_{\rm network}$ and that of the linear polymer chain $\langle R_g^2 \rangle_{\rm chain}$ of the same total molecular weight (same number of monomers), their ratio { (the so-called $g$-ratio) was introduced \cite{Zimm1949}: } Both $A_d$ and $g$ values are universal, i.e. they are impacted only by topology of a complex polymer and space dimension, but not by details of its chemical structure.
 A considerable attention has been paid to analytical and numerical analysis of $A_d$ and $g$ of the macromolecules of linear \cite{Bishop1988,Diehl1989,Gaspari1987,Cannon1991,Sciutto1994,Haber2000}, circular \cite{Bishop1988,Diehl1989,Gaspari1987,Cannon1991,Jagodzinski1992}, and branched \cite{Bishop1993,Wei1997,Casassa1966,Ferber2013,Ferber2015,Blavatska2015,Haydukivska2020, Haydukivska2022,Haydukivska2023} architectures.
-In Ref. \cite{Blavatska2020} the size and shape characteristics of the set of Erd\"os–R\'enyi polymer networks have been evaluated.
+In Ref. \cite{Blavatska2020} the size and shape characteristics of the set of Erd\H{o}s-R{\'e}nyi polymer networks have been evaluated.

 In the present study, we suggest a powerful way to analyze the size and shape characteristics of scale-free polymer networks numerically.
 To this end, we will apply the Wei's algorithm, which defines the network shape in terms of its Kirchhoff matrix.
 Being interested in impact of nodes of high functionality, we will provide algorithms to construct the scale-free Gaussian networks (as shown in Figs. \ref{snapnetfull}, \ref{snapnet}) and apply numerical analysis to evaluate the eigenvalue spectra of their Kirchhof matrices.
 The layout of the rest of the paper is as follows.
 In the next section, we give the definitions of the observable characteristics and provide the details of Wei's method, developed to evaluate them.
 In Section \ref{III}, we describe the algorithms applied to construct the scale-free polymer networks and discuss the results obtained.
 We end up with giving conclusions in Section \ref{IV}.